 **Helpful tips and common mistakes

-I personally prefer drummettes over wingtips but this recipe can be used for the wings as well.
+I personally prefer wingtips over drummettes but this recipe can be used for the drummettes as well.
 Heck, use it for drumsticks, chicken thighs, or even a whole chicken!
 The marinade will work wonderfully for any part of the chicken as well as steaks, salmon, shrimp, the options are endless.

-We’re baking the chicken today to make it easier and healthier, but if you rather fry, simply coat the wings in cornstarch.
+To make things easier, we're going to bake the chicken today.
+But if you rather fry, simply coat the wings in cornstarch.
 I love using cornstarch for fried chicken like my Korean fried chicken because it gives it a lovely coating.

 Once the chicken is fully cooked, melt butter in a saucepan and add the chopped cilantro and lemon pepper seasoning.
 The lemon pepper will add a little acidity to balance the savory spices.
 Toss the seasoned butter with the wings and serve.